Projects funded to support the development of infrastructure to improve the collection and processing of recycled materials.

 Project: Cobram Commercial Waste Sorting Facility (CWSF)

 Constructing a commercial waste sorting facility at the Cobram Resource Recovery Centre and Landfill.

 Project: Waste not Want not – Increased Resource Recovery in Towong Shire

 Upgrading the Corryong Resource Recovery Centre.

 Project: Regional Organics Processing Plant

-Description: The construction of a food organics and garden organics (FOGO) processing facility.
+Constructing a food and garden organics (FOGO) processing facility.

-Description: Increase the capacity of the composting plant and construct two tunnels for processing commercial and Food Organics, Garden Organics (FOGO) waste.
+Increasing the capacity of the composting plant and constructing 2 tunnels for processing commercial and household food and garden organic waste.

-Description: Upgrade of the Warracknabeal Transfer Station which will allow for increased recyclables collection including agricultural soft plastics such as grain bags and tarpaulins.
+Upgrading the Warracknabeal Transfer Station to increase recovery of recyclables including agricultural soft plastics such as grain bags and tarpaulins.